Charles-Schleich/WebRTC-in-Rust/README.md

 Terminal 1 🚀 : `cargo make serve`
 Terminal 2 🔌 : `cargo make servesignal`

-!
-Don't forget to set your own ip address for your web-socket's signalling server inside `/wasm_client/src/websockets.rs`
+⚠️ Don't forget to set your own ip address for your web-socket's signalling server inside `/wasm_client/src/websockets.rs`

+This is to be read with the following [Medium Article](https://charles-schleich.medium.com/webrtc-video-chat-tutorial-using-rust-wasm-fa340f7aeef9).

 ## Useful Terminology
 - ICE : Interactive Connectivity Establishment